Lower seaboard theater of the American Civil War: Louisiana

 One of the early Union objectives in the war was the capture of the Mississippi River, in order to cut the Confederacy in half.
 "The key to the river was New Orleans, the South's largest port [and] greatest industrial center."
 In April 1862, a Union naval task force commanded by Commander David D. Porter attacked Forts Jackson and St. Philip, which guarded the river approach to the city from the south.
 While part of the fleet bombarded the forts, other vessels forced a break in the obstructions in the river and enabled the rest of the fleet to steam upriver to the city.
 A Union army force commanded by Major General Benjamin Butler landed near the forts and forced their surrender.

 The following year, the Union Army of the Gulf commanded by Major General Nathaniel P. Banks laid siege to Port Hudson for nearly eight weeks, the longest siege in US military history.
 To cut Port Hudson's supply lines through the Red River, Banks first advanced up Bayou Teche, capturing the Atchafalaya and the Red rivers up to Alexandria.
 (See Bayou Teche Campaign.)
 The Confederates defending the city surrendered on July 9, after hearing of the surrender at Vicksburg.
 These two surrenders gave the Union control over the entire Mississippi River and split the Confederacy in half.

-For the rest of war the Confederates concentrated on trying to recapture the areas they lost.
+For the rest of the war the Confederates concentrated on trying to recapture the areas they lost.
 From June to September 1863 Major General Richard Taylor, commander of the District of West Louisiana, attempted to recapture the Union gains, both to cut Bank's communications with New Orleans and possibly to recapture the city itself.
 While successful in some battles, the Confederates failed in both objectives.